Mehakpal123/sample-ecommerce-laravel/README.md

 # About

 The front-end is created using React &
-Interia JS(Modern Monolith), while the back-end is developed using Laravel Framework on PHP where users can make order to get delivered within 15 minutes.<br/>
+Intertia JS(Modern Monolith), while the back-end is developed using Laravel Framework where users can make order to get delivered within 15 minutes.<br/>
 User can check orders with details.<br/>
 User can cancel order instantly without any questions.<br/>
 Uesr can review the platform or feedback as well.